neocliff/my-make-things/README.md

 * gcc-9.3.0 with gmp (4.3.2 or later), mpfr (3.0.1 or later), mpc (1.0.1 or
 later), isl^ (0.15 or later), and zstd^ (latest)

-^ The isl and zstd libraries are required to use the Link-Time Optimization features in GCC and the new linker/loader, gold.
+^ The `isl` and `zstd` libraries are required to use the Link-Time Optimization features in GCC and the new linker/loader, `gold`.

-Everything except binutils and gcc is a stock build process.
+Everything except `binutils` and `gcc` is a stock build process.
 Best practice is to create a separate build directory outside of the source directory.
 It's only required for building GCC but recommended for the other elements.
 The generic process looks like: